monpetitbeurre/TesModManager/obmm/TMM-readme.txt

 * omodv2 is the default save format
 * Added ability to filter file list from BSA browser
 * Data file is now written after each mod creation and activation to minimize loss in case of crash
-* Fixed a fomod script issue
+* Fixed several fomod scripting issues

 version 1.5.14
 --------------